Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Once the scope and base information are confirmed, the submission package should be built as a coordinated set, not as separate consultant outputs stitched together at the end.
 The architectural drawings must align with structural design intent.
 Structural details must match the demolition and proposed works plans.
 M&E layouts should not contradict room use, access routes, or protected elements.

-Get the right professionals involved
+Get the right qualified person involved

-Check for cross-agency implications
+Check for cross-agency implications with Urban Redevelopment Authority

 This does not mean every application needs every agency.
 It means the submission team should actively test the scope for related approvals instead of assuming BCA is the only gatekeeper.
 Early compliance mapping reduces expensive redesign later.